chris3kuete/CrossStackReference--Devops/README.md

 # CrossStackReference--Devops
 Reference Resources from another stack

-This project deploys a sample network configuration stack called SampleNetworkCrossStack Then Deploy a new stack that will setup a Linux EC2 instance and reference the sample network stack previously created The new stack:
+This project deploys a sample network configuration stack called SampleNetworkCrossStack.
+Then Deploy a new stack that will setup a Linux EC2 instance and reference the sample network stack previously created.
+The new stack:
             -references all available variables from SampleNetworkCrossStack
             -Creates a Mapping function to dynamically choosing regions